NexPlayer/iOS-SDK/advanced.md

 If the device isn’t powerful enough to decode and display the video stream in real-time, the actual number of displayed frames may be lower than this value.

-For the actual number of displayed frames, see NXPlayer::videoPerformanceStats
+For the actual number of displayed frames, see NXPlayer::video PerformanceStats

 ### NXDashDRMSessionDelegate Protocol Reference